J-Player/J-Player/README.md

 ## About me
 Hi!
-My name is João Pedro and I'm 26 years old, I live in Rio de Janeiro/RJ - Brazil, I'm a Backend Developer, but I also like to venture into the Frontend world 😏.
+My name is João Pedro, I live in Rio de Janeiro/RJ - Brazil, I'm a Backend Developer, but I also like to venture into the Frontend world 😏.

 🎓 Academic training?
 Fresh graduate in Computer Science (2022) 🥳